alrayyes/docker-registry-swift/README.md

 The built image is available at https://registry.hub.docker.com/u/andthensome/registry-swift/

-The image is based on the official registry image, but with added support for storing images on Swift.
+The image is based on the official registry image version 0.8.0, but with added support for storing images on Swift.

 Run a docker registry backed by a Swift datastore (e.g. on Rackspace):